JVitorCarv/data-pipeline/README.md

    run_all.sh # Windows (if you have Cygwin or a similar Unix-like environment)
    ```

-The `run_all.sh` script will use your Kaggle API key to interact with Kaggle services and use your Internet IP address for any necessary configurations.
-Ensure that you have any additional dependencies required for your specific Kaggle project.
+The `run_all.sh` script will use your Kaggle API key to download a dataset, then create a PostgreSQL container for the database where the raw data will be transferred to.
+It will also spin up Metabase so you can interact with your data visually!

-You are now ready to start using Kaggle datasets and services from your local environment with your API key securely configured.
-Enjoy your data science and machine learning projects on Kaggle!